 The Holy Trinity Choristers program is affiliated with the Royal School of Church Music in America (RSCMA), and open to boys and girls in third-eighth grades (children in second grade with exceptional reading skills may be admitted to the Choristers, after a consultation between the Director and parents).
 Emphasis is placed on the development of music reading skills, teamwork, and the cultivation of a beautiful singing tone, all in a disciplined but engaging environment using the Voice for Life curriculum.
 The Choristers sing periodically in worship, independently and with the Holy Trinity Choir, and in the Gainesville Children’s Choral Festival each spring.
 Most importantly, the Choristers learn to follow and lead as participants in the worship life of Holy Trinity.
 A brochure with more information about the program is available by clicking on the link at the top of this page.
 Rehearsals: Wednesdays, 4:45-5:30 p.m.
 (September-May)

 The Angel Choir is open to boys and girls ages four through second grade.
 This group provides an introduction to singing and leading worship through music for young children.
 The children are also introduced to the basics of liturgy, as they learn about the life and ministry of Jesus in our celebrations throughout the church year.
 Rehearsals: Sundays, 12 noon–12:30 p.m.
-(September-May)
+(September-May, except Family Service Sundays)

 The Folk Choir leads congregational singing at the Sunday 6 p.m.
 Eucharist.
 The music at this service encompasses an array of musical traditions, from contemporary to folk, renewal to old-time gospel.
 Music from other cultures further enriches the musical offering.
 Instrumentalists accompany the singers on piano, bass, and percussion.
 Since the group’s inception in the mid-1970′s, it has been home to people who not only enjoy singing and playing music, but also to those who enjoy one another’s company in the spirit of community.
 There are no auditions—interested singers and instrumentalists are invited to come to rehearsal before each service.
 The ability to read music is not necessary.
-Contact Laura Perry (firstname.lastname@example.org).
-Rehearsals: Sundays, 5:15 p.m. (throughout the year)
+Contact Laura Perry (email@example.com).
+Rehearsals: Sundays, 5:15 p.m. (all Sundays except third Sundays)

 The Holy Trinity Handbell Choir ring six octaves of handbells.
 The 12 openings are typically filled in September, or as needed.
 Participation in the bell choir requires a strong commitment to rehearsals and the ability to read rhythm.
 High-schoolers and adults are welcome.
 Rehearsals: Thursdays, 6:15-7:15 p.m.
 (September-May)

 Instrumentalists are involved frequently, in solo and ensemble, in worship throughout the year.
-Contact Will Winter (email@example.com).
+Contact John Lowe for more information.

 The Music at Holy Trinity series presents choral, organ, and instrumental concerts, as well as special liturgies, throughout the year.
-A brochure is mailed to congregation members each fall.
+A brochure is mailed to the parish mailing list each fall.
 Be sure to pick up additional brochures at the church, or call the church office to have them sent to you, and give them to friends!
 A .pdf copy of this season’s brochure is available by clicking on the link at the top of this page.